 - 2 dashes Angostura bitters

-Add all the ingredients to a mixing glass and with ice and stir until well-chilled.
+Add the brandy, ruby port, orange curaçao and bitters to a mixing glass with ice and stir until well-chilled.

 Strain into a chilled cocktail glass.